 Ears Faced Forward

-Even if your cat is relaxing in its favorite spot, you’ll find your cat’s ears will always twitch as it stokes out its surroundings.
+Even if your cat is relaxing in its favorite spot, you’ll find that your cat’s ears will always twitch as it stokes out its surroundings.
 At the very least, the ears will remain alert.
 They may also swivel continuously as your cat tracks the noises it hears.

 Ears Straight Up

 A cat with its ears straight up is alert and interested in what’s going on in its surroundings.
-With its ears in this position, a cat will try to find out what is happening in its immediate vicinity by listening to the unique and unfamiliar noises and working out what they are.
+With its ears in this position, a cat will try to determine what is happening in its immediate vicinity by listening to the unique and unfamiliar noises and working out what they are.

 Ears Turned Back or Sideways

-Giving a nervous cat plenty of space to calm down is wise.
+Often, pinned back ears will be accompanied by a crouched body posture and excessive vocalization.
+Scared cats might also swipe or scratch as a human tries to get close.
+Giving a nervous cat space to calm down is wise.
 If a cat feels smothered, it may lash out with aggressive behavior.
-This can surprise many cat owners if their cats are usually calm and peaceful.
+This can surprise many owners if their cats are usually calm.

 Ears Low And Facing Out

 A cat with its ears in this position may be feeling unwell.
 As described in Sage Journals, cats are descendants of solitary animals, where hiding illness is vital for survival.
 Therefore, domestic cats display few signs of distress.